stjfs03/Project2/README.md

 method.
 The constructor to your factory needs to take a clan ID (as an int).
 The `getClanMembers()` method takes an integer number of hit points as a parameter.
 Your method should distribute these hit points over some number of clan members, and return them as some sort of `Collection<ClanMember>`.
+Each unique clan can be found in their retrospective package named `clanmelee.<your last name>`.

 ### Clan Members